ewendel/react-workshop/readme.md

 `I was started 7.8 seconds ago`

-The component should update itself ten times per second, and the component should perform any necessary cleanup when unmounted, e.g timer methods.
+The component should update itself 10 times per second, and the component should perform any necessary cleanup when unmounted, e.g timer methods.

 #### Tips